zubron/stacksmith-examples/base-image/caddy/README.md

 1. Go to [stacksmith.bitnami.com](https://stacksmith.bitnami.com)
 2. Create a new application and select the `Base image` Stack Template
-3. Select the targets you are insterested on (AWS,...)
+3. Select the targets you are interested on (AWS,...)

 > Note: This example doesn't work in containerized environments due to the usage of systemd in the Linux system.